-Here are a few other ideas to get you started:
+But don’t worry if you don’t have a Fitbit.
+A range of devices are supported.
+Here are a few more ideas to get you started:

 Nokia Sleep – This is a sleep sensing and home automation pad that slides under your mattress.
-Its not officially out yet, but it already has a selection of applets – “Adjust the room temperature to be optimal for sleeping when I get into bed.”
+How about choosing – “Adjust the room temperature to be optimal for sleeping when I get into bed.”

 Jawbone Up – Now a few years old, this nifty wristband monitors how you sleep, eat and move.
 Set it up to “log your sleep patterns” into certain apps and even “share gym check-ins to your Jawbone UP feed.”